 - Night Mode improvements likely

 We also expect to see more improvements to Night Mode and it's predicted that Apple might be adding a 3D-sensing laser array to make Portrait mode even better.
+For the front camera, it's been reported that Face ID will have a wider field-of-view.

 Apple iPhone 12 hardware and software